 But what if your investment goals are not just about receiving cash income?
 What would you do if you were happy to forgo some income now for the opportunity to grow your asset base and earn much bigger cash down the track?

-Hi, I’m Matt Hibbard.
+Hi, I’m Greg Canavan.
 I’m the income investing specialist for Money Morning.

 Before I joined the Money Morning team, I spent the previous 20 years in a number of roles.
 I traded on the Sydney Futures Exchange, I spent time working as a private trader, and I also worked for a UK derivatives firm in Melbourne.